Large deviations and transitions between equilibria for stochastic Landau-Lifshitz-Gilbert equation: Application to a model of a ferromagnetic needle

 \section{Application to a model of a ferromagnetic needle}

-In this section we use the large deviation principle to investigate the dynamics of a stochastic Landau-Lifshitz model of magnetization in a needle-shaped particle.
+In this section we will use the large deviation principle established in the previous section to investigate the dynamics of a stochastic Landau-Lifshitz model of magnetization in a needle-shaped particle.
 Here the shape anisotropy energy is crucial.
-When there is no applied field and no noise in the field, the shape anisotropy energy gives rise to two stable stationary states of opposite magnetization.
+When there is no applied field and no noise in the field, the shape anisotropy energy gives rise to two locally stable stationary states of opposite magnetization.
 We add a small noise term to the field and use the large deviation principle to show that noise induced magnetization reversal occurs and to quantify the effect of material parameters on sensitivity to noise.

-The axis of the needle is represented by the interval $\Lambda$; at each $x\in\Lambda$, the magnetization is assumed to be constant over the cross-section of the needle.
-We define the total magnetic energy of the needle by
+The axis of the needle is represented by the interval $\domain$ and at each $x\in\domain$ the magnetization $u(x)\in\mathbb S^2$ is assumed to be constant over the cross-section of the needle.
+We define the total magnetic energy of magnetization $u\in\HH^1$ of the needle by